 Basic Management, Inc., among other things, provides utility services (primarily water distribution, maintenance of a common electrical facility and sewage disposal monitoring) to TIMET and other manufacturers within an industrial complex located in Nevada.
 The other owners of BMI are generally the other manufacturers located within the complex.
 Power transmission and sewer services are provided on a cost reimbursement basis, similar to a cooperative, while water delivery is currently provided at the same rates as are charged by BMI to an unrelated third party.
-Amounts paid by TIMET to BMI for these utility services were \$1.0 million in 2002, \$1.2 million in 2003 and \$1.3 million in 2004.
-TIMET also paid BMI an electrical facilities upgrade fee of \$1.3 million in each of 2002, 2003 and 2004.
-Such fee is scheduled to decline to \$800,000 annually for 2005 through 2009, and then terminates completely after January 2010.
+Amounts paid by TIMET to BMI for these utility services were \$1.2 million in 2003, \$1.3 million in 2004 and \$1.4 million in 2005.
+TIMET also paid BMI an electrical facilities upgrade fee of \$1.3 million in each of 2003 and 2004 and \$800,000 in 2005.
+Such \$800,000 annual fee is scheduled to terminate after January 2010.